tomberget/github-actions-workshop/tasks/004-branch-rulesets.md

 4. Now, let's take a look at our previously created pull request that tried to build the project.
 - You should see that the pull request is now blocked from being merged because of the required status check! 🙅

-5. To fix the build, we need to update the `build.js` file to resolve the error.
-Can you find and fix the issue in the code? 🔎
+5. To fix the build, we need to update the `scripts/build.js` file to resolve the error.
+Can you spot anything out of place in the file? 🕵

+6. Once you have fixed the error, commit the changes to your branch and push them to GitHub.

+7. Now, go back to the pull request page.
+You should see that the build workflow has run again and passed successfully! ✅

+Let's merge our pull request, and move on to the next task where we will explore steps vs. jobs: [005-steps-vs-jobs.md](./005-steps-vs-jobs.md)